ArunHub/Q-A/js.md

 2. Changes are only available per window (or tab in browsers like Chrome and Firefox).
 Changes made are saved and available for the current page, as well as future visits to the site on the same window.
 Once the window is closed, the storage is deleted
 3. The data is available only inside the window/tab in which it was set.
 4. The data is not persistent i.e. it will be lost once the window/tab is closed.
 Like localStorage, it works on same-origin policy.
 So, data stored will only be available on the same origin.

+**Promise** object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
+Like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.

+##### promise vs observable

+    const source = Rx.Observable.of({name: 'Brian'}, [1,2,3], function hello(){
+    return 'Hello'
+    });
+    //output: {name: 'Brian}, [1,2,3], function hello() { return 'Hello' }
+    const subscribe = source.subscribe(val => console.log(val));

+In observable return multple values but promise return one value with lot of objects or value inside.
+Better not to compare promise with observable since observable is a producer of data or stream of data and can be consumed only when subscribed I.e like a calling a function.
+Normal function returns single data;
+Observable returns mutliple data, for Ex: can be async calls data, event handler data, timer funtions

 #### ajax